 Dounia (Oulaya Amamra) and Maimouna (Déborah Lukumuena) dream of nothing more than getting out of poverty.
 In a world where she sees the rewards of deception and the hopelessness of an honest life, criminal riches seems the easiest gain.
 A naive rebellion quickly turns into a self-destructive nightmare, not just for herself but those around her.

 It takes little time for the harsh realities of the underworld to strike them.
 Soon, the illusion of easy riches fades.
-My favourite film of the year, Divines grips with its harrowing portrayal of disillusioned youth as the girls unwittingly spiral deeper into an inescapable dark – with no chance of going back.
+My favourite film of the year, Divines grips with its harrowing portrayal of disillusioned youth.
+It is a heartbreaking watch as the girls unwittingly spiral deeper into an inescapable dark – with no chance of going back.